arillo/Backbone.Facetr/README.md

 Removes the given value from the facet and resets the collection to the state previous of the filtering caused by the removed value.
-Triggers an 'unfilter' event passing facetName and facetValue to the handler, unless true is passed as last parameter.
+Triggers a 'unfilter' event on the FacetCollection passing facetName and facetValue to the handler and a 'removeValue' event on the Facet passing the facetValue to the handler, unless true is passed as last parameter.

 example